MohammadKhaleghii/recipe-front-end/README.md

 ## Parts definition

-- **Component**: The most crucial and fundamental building blocks represent the most basic interface elements, such as buttons, icons, text fields, date-picker, and ... that can be used in many parts of the application to build and render different User Interface instances.
-Each component does a single task or part of a single task.
+- **Component**: The most crucial and fundamental building blocks represent the most basic interface elements, such as buttons, icons, and text fields, date-picker, and ... that can be used in many parts of the application to build and render different User Interface instances. each component does a single task or part of a single task.

 - **Container**: The container consists of groups of components working together to do multiple tasks but generally was designed for reusability purposes such as headers, footers, and ...

-- **Layout**: Layouts allow us to overwhelm page parts with reused parts.
-For example, in the dashboard, we have several pages, all of which have a sidebar navigation menu.
-The layout helps us to avoid reusing this menu on those pages.
+- **Layout**: Layouts allow us to overwhelm page parts with reused parts. for example in the dashboard, we have several pages and all of which have a sidebar navigation menu.
+The layout helps us to avoid reusing this menu on that pages.

-- **Routes**: Represent a complete webpage.
-Each page is associated with a route based on its file name.
-Such as the about page, the home page, the search page, and...
+- **Page**: Reperesent a compelete webpage.
+Each page is associated with a route based on its file name. such as the about page, the home page, the search page, and...

-- **Services**: The services is a firestore config.